 - Parental indulgence and over-protectiveness, limiting the ability to deal with life’s challenges (including vaginal use)

-Join A Private Pain, our support group on Facebook
+Join A Private Pain, our support group for women (on Facebook)

 While the woman may not know why she has this condition, she certainly knows that she is not friendly with her vagina and cannot use it naturally, or in ‘the normal way.’